-If equipped with the bow shade canvas option, there are two carbon fiber poles and two receivers, located in the forward part of the bow on the gunnel.
-On the hardtop there are two fastening points for the straps on the canvas.
-The canvas is custom fit to the boat, and is attached at four points: the two poles and the hardtop fastening points.
-To assemble, insert the poles into the designated receivers and attach the D-rings on the canvas to the poles.
+If equipped with the bow shade canvas option, there are four carbon fiber poles and four receivers, located in the forward part of the bow on the gunnel.
+On the hardtop there are three fastening points for the straps on the canvas.
+The canvas is custom fit to the boat, and is attached at seven points: the four poles and the hardtop fastening points.
+The bow shade is designed to work in three configurations: the full bow shade deployed, only the forward half deployed, or only the aft section deployed.
+To assemble for the full shade configuration, zip the two halves together and insert the poles into the designated receivers and attach the D-rings on the canvas to the poles.
 After doing this, take the straps on the opposite end of the canvas and attach them to the hardtop.
 To tighten the canvas, pull on the strap to achieve the desired tension.
 The bow shade should not be used underway.
 Refer to "Maintenance of Canvas" on page 6-3 for proper care of the bow shade.